Sprint Relay

 Outgoing athlete start position

-This is the start position for the 3rd leg runner.
-The 2nd and 4th leg runners will stand to the outside of the lane, use the right hand to support the body and watch for the incoming athlete under the left arm.
+This is the start position for the 2nd and 4th leg runners.
+The 3rd leg runner will stand to the inside of the lane, use the left hand to support the body and watch for the incoming athlete under the right arm.

 Passing Techniques